mistriotis-lab/mistriotis-lab.github.io/index.md

 %}

 {% capture text %}
+Our lab is made up of a highly engaged and collaborative team of researchers.
 Learn more about the members of Mistriotis Lab.

 [Meet our team &nbsp;→](team)
 {:.center}